declanleung/PolyU-Virtual-Background-Demo/README.md

 1. Clone the repository to your local machine
 2. Open command prompt & go to the repository location
 3. Enter command "npm init" to initialize prototype environment
-4. Enter command "npm install" to install the required dependancy
+4. Enter command "npm install" to install the required dependencies

 ### Turn on development mode:
 - Enter command "node server.js" to access prototype demo